altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ![Random page from Make Time](/images/books/make-time/make-time-08.jpg)

-This approach works quite well.
+This approach works well.
 Yet, sometimes I get side-tracked by the rabbit hole called the internet.
 My other strategy is going all-in on paper.
-Sticky notes work well for logistics.
+Sticky notes are good for logistics.

 Here's an example from _User Friendly_, which I'm currently reading.